 Our live reptiles are perennial favorites.
 Meet Judi the green iguana, 2% the milk snake, and their many friends.
 Our hosts will be happy to take out a snake or lizard for you to meet up close.

 Richmond is home to the only two Egyptian mummies in Indiana.
 Ta’an was purchased for the Earlham College collection in 1889 by President Mills.
-A recent grant from the National Endowment for the Humanities is helping us develop an improved preservation plan for her.
-Studies including X-Rays and a CT scan have provided hints about her life.
+A grant from IN Humanities is helping us design a more sensitive exhibit space for Ta'an.
+Stop in for a sneak peek at our progress!

 The Ralph Teetor Planetarium at the Joseph Moore Museum is open for public shows each day the museum is open.
 Groups and tours can request private planetarium showings in advance.
 All Planetarium shows are free.